Ibe-Donald/Revolution-of-Supply-Chain-with-SQL-Driven-Inventory-Optimization/README.md

 Monthly Sales Trends for Home Appliances in 2022
 ---
-We noticed a spike in the purchase of home appliances in August 2022.
+I noticed a spike in the purchase of home appliances in August 2022.
 Further investigation showed that promotions played a vital role in this increase, emphasizing the effectiveness of targeted promotions.

 Recommendations
 ---